KinAurora/OldAurora/README.md

 # OLD AURORA

-This project is open source. | This version is no longer being updated, so some parts may not function.
+This is Old Aurora. | This version is no longer being updated, so some parts may not function.

 </div>
 </div>